throwaway1973/fcop/COC.md

 During _active participation_, you must behave as described in this section.

 * **Don't Stereotype**.
 Treat everyone as unique.
 Do not infer characteristics of a person based on their [perceived] membership in some group or category.
 * **Don't Communicate Judgmentally**.
 You must not communicate the idea that any person, place, thing, idea, or action is superior or inferior to any other.
-Instead, talk about observations, models, analyses, and your own personal preferences.
+Instead, talk about observations, analyses, models, and your own personal preferences.
 * **Don't Harass**.
 Do not interact with anyone who does not consent.
 For verbal and written interaction you may assume consent for the first interaction, until the recipient communicates otherwise.
 For physical interaction, close physical proximity, and persistent gaze, you must assume non-consent until the person clearly and unambiguously communicates otherwise.
 * **Don't Pry**.
 Do not go out of your way to read, watch, or listen to the private communications of other members (including trying to read their screens or listening to their private conversations).
 If you do read or overhear a private conversation, do not share it.
 * **Don't Obstruct**.
 Do not attempt to disrupt communication between members, the activity of members, or the congregation of members.
 * **Assume the Best**.
 Assume the best intention when others communicate with you.
 If you don’t understand what someone meant, or have questions about it, ask them directly rather than speculating or spreading rumors.
-If someone appears to be communicating judgmentally ("Coffee is good"), assume they did so only as a shorthand way of speaking, and ask them to clarify what objective metrics and subjective preferences they are implying ("I like coffee").
+If someone appears to be communicating judgmentally ("Coffee is good"), assume they did so only as a shorthand way of speaking, and ask them to clarify what objective metrics and personal predictions and preferences they are implying ("I like coffee").

 These requirements on behavior apply to _members_ only while they are actively participating in the _community_.
-The standing of _members_ is unaffected by behavior that does not comply with these requirements so long as that behavior occurs in other communities.
+The standing of _members_ is unaffected by behavior that does not comply with these requirements if this behavior occurs in other communities.

 ### Inactive Participation